 Hotel recommendation: We stayed at the Weisse Taube hotel in the old city.
 Excellent.

 Hallstatt and the Salzkammergut region

 The Salzkammergut region is just east of Salzburg and is a mountain district full of lakes, caves, and peaks.
 It has great hiking, biking (the Transkammergut path covers 294 km through the region), and many resorts with spas and ‘wellness’ centers.
 Hallstatt is a must-see, a historic village (a UNESCO heritage site) it has a gorgeous location, wedged between a mountain and a swan-filled lake.
 For those on a rushed schedule, this full day tour from Vienna covers Hallstatt, Melk (including the abbey I’ve mentioned above), and Salzburg.

 Hotel recommendation in Hallstatt (note: it’s a popular place and prices are high): Seehotel Grüner Baum.

 Innsbruck is the capital of the Tirol region.
 It is a beautiful and historic city located in the Alps and is known as ‘the largest ski resort in the alps’ (it has twice hosted the Winter Olympics).
 The Altstadt (medieval town) has unique architecture and is a sophisticated urban center.
 One of its most famous landmarks is the Golden Roof.
 This house was constructed by the Holy Roman Emperor Maximilian I and was decorated with thousands of gilded copper tiles that create the appearance of pure gold.
-Tours that might interest you: Classic City Highlights Tour (only 1.5 hrs but its inexpensive and worth it), Top of Innsbruck Cable Car Ticket (you go up 2,300m in a cable car for great views of the city and surroundings), or how about 1 hour of paragliding?
+Tours that might interest you: Walking tour with private guide, Top of Innsbruck Cable Car Ticket (you go up 2,300m in a cable car for great views of the city and surroundings), or how about 1 hour of paragliding?